It's a New World for Health Care Workers

 Most of us have had our share of jobs that feel like fun—maybe you spent a summer scooping ice cream, dog-walking or working at a radio station.
 Every job matters.
 But how often do we get to work in jobs that impact us emotionally, and serve other people beyond fulfilling their basic needs?
 How often do we work in jobs that we feel can change the world?

-From PayScale’s 2012-2013 College Salary Report, the data-crunchers compiled a list of the Top 10 Majors That Change the World.
+From Payscale's 2015, 10 Most Meaningful College Majors, the data-crunchers compiled a list of the Top 10 Majors That Matter.
 Respondents were full-time employees who completed bachelor degrees.
 That’s why you won’t see any mention of fields like medicine, chemistry or nanotechnology on this list.
 But these fields of study are likely to lead you to meaningful work—with far fewer years spent in the classroom.

 Of the Top 10 reported majors, five are in the health care field.
 Let’s take a look:

-It’s no surprise that out of 131 careers reported in the survey, nursing has the highest ranking of employees who self-report a meaningful work environment.
+It’s no surprise that 84 percent of nurses self-reported a meaningful work environment.
+Nurses provide essential support during every step of a patient’s experience in health care.
 View the most important duties of Certified Nursing Assistants.
-Nurses provide essential support during every step of a patient’s experience in health care.
 By serving so many, nurses are forerunners in changing the world, one patient at a time.
 Read our tips on pursuing your health care education in today’s economy.

 Medical technologists perform technical and scientific functions in lab settings—such as testing for disease and helping to control and minimize infections.
 The results technicians find ensure that doctors make a correct diagnosis.
 Their contributions to the field of medicine are critical.